zsunberg/SeniorProjectAssignments.jl/survey/sketch.md

 Please check the box below if you would like to be considered for the Project Manager (PM) position.

-<input type="checkbox"> I would like to be considered for a PM position.
+<input type="checkbox"> **I would like to be considered for a PM position.**

 ## 3. Project Preferences (required)

 Please indicate which projects you would prefer to work on.
 If you request assignment in a group, only one set of preferences will be used for the group, so please coordinate with the other group members.
 If the preferences of the group members do not match, a random member's preferences will be used.

-[NOTE TO JOSH: It would be cool if this was a drag-n-drop ordering]

 1st Choice:
 <select name="p1">